Canoe freestyle: Moves

 Basic moves consist of front- and back-surfing, spins through any of the three axes; air screws, cartwheels and air loops (invented by Clay Wright), stalls with the kayak vertical on either end, and getting airborne (bouncing the boat on a wave, or submerging part of the kayak so that it pops out when it re-emerges).
 The playboater usually aims to stay surfing the feature after performing each move (as opposed to being washed off).
 More complex moves are made up of combinations of these moves.

 These moves were more popular before short playboats were invented, but remain the foundation of several current moves.

 Popularity

 Playboating has grown in popularity in recent years due to innovations in boat design.
 Modern playboats are made from plastic which is much more robust than glass fibre or wood.
 Playboats typically have much less volume in the bow and stern than dedicated river-running kayaks.
 This allows the paddler to easily dip either end underwater.

-Despite sales of playboats increasing, it is regularly claimed that participation in playboating events is decreasing (that "rodeo is dead").
-However, events such as the National Student Rodeo have seen entries increasing year on year, and that interest in the sport is as high as it ever was.

 Playboating is mainly done for fun, but competitions are also popular.
 Paddlers have a set time to perform as many moves as possible, and score additional points for style.